Introduction to writing the /etc/sudoers file for sudo permission settings

 Introduction

-This is a sudden question, but do you all use the sudo
+This may be a bit sudden, but do you all use the sudo

-However, if any OS user were to be able to use this command, they would be able to edit important configuration files such as process configurations, or manipulate daemons, creating a security risk.
+However, if any OS user could use this command, it would be dangerous from a security standpoint, as it would allow them to edit important configuration files such as process configurations and operate daemons

-This time, I would like to focus on the description format of the sudo permission settings file, ``/etc/sudoers''.
+This time, I would like to focus on the description format of the sudo permission configuration file "/etc/sudoers".

-By understanding the description method, you can prevent unexpected accidents, and you can also use it in more practical ways, so please take this opportunity to check it out.
+Understanding how to write it will help you prevent unexpected accidents and will also allow you to use it in more practical ways, so please take this opportunity to check it out

 root ALL=(ALL) ALL

-Below, I will add an explanation based on this description.
+Below, we will add an explanation based on this description

-This is where you specify who has the authority.
+This is where you specify who is given the permissions

-In this case, we are specifying the privileges to be given to the "root" user.
+In this case, we are specifying the permissions to be given to the "root" user

-If you want to determine the privileges of a general user, enter the user's name here.
+If you want to define permissions for a general user, enter the user's name here

 "ALL" to the left of "="

-If you manage sudo settings on each server individually, the settings file will always be applied to that server itself.
+If you manage sudo settings individually on each server, the setting file will always be reflected on that server itself.

-The premise is that the sudo command is originally a command that ``acts on behalf of another user or group and operates with that privilege'', and ``operates with root privileges'' is the default when no user or group is specified.
-It's just an action.
+As a premise, the sudo command is originally a command that "impersonates another user or group and performs operations with their privileges," and "operating with root privileges" is simply the default behavior when neither a user nor a group is specified

-This item describes which users can execute commands on behalf of others.
+This field describes which users commands can be executed on behalf of

-Note that the contents of the parentheses are omitted in the above example, but originally, as in (ALL:ALL), the user who can be replaced with "sudo -u" is on the left of the colon, and the user who can be replaced with "sudo -g" is on the right.
-Specify the group.
+Although the contents of the parentheses are omitted in the example above, they should normally be specified as (ALL:ALL), with the user to be impersonated by "sudo -u" specified to the left of the colon and the group to be impersonated by "sudo -g" specified to the right

-For example, in a situation where you want to give a user permission to execute a command that can only be executed with root privileges,
+For example, if you want to give a user permission to run a command that can only be run with root privileges, you can do the following:

-It doesn't matter whether you can become a general user or not (you can become more than that), so the target is often given the privilege to become anyone, including root, like (ALL).
+It doesn't matter whether the user can become a general user or not (they can become more than that), so the target is often given the authority to become anyone, including root, such as (ALL)

 About ALL on the far right

-For example, if you want to allow the hoge user to only restart Apache, write as follows.
+For example, if you want to allow the hoge user to only restart Apache, write it as follows:

 hoge ALL=(ALL:ALL) /usr/bin/systemctl restart httpd

-The above description only allows you to restart, so if you want to be able to use other commands as well, connect them with commas and write them as shown below.
+The above code only allows you to restart, so if you want to be able to use other commands as well, write them connected with commas as shown below

 hoge ALL=(ALL:ALL) /usr/bin/systemctl restart httpd, /usr/bin/systemctl status httpd

-On the other hand, you can disable only specific commands by writing a description using "!" as shown below.
+On the other hand, you can disable only specific commands by using "!" as shown below

 hoge ALL=(ALL:ALL) ALL, !/usr/bin/systemctl restart httpd, !/usr/bin/systemctl status httpd